Arthur-Milchior/anki-better-database/README.md

 If the rebuilding was done properly, the table will be dropped from the readable database.

+#### You can't rebuild __Notes and cards__
+Currently, you can't rebuild anything from those tables.
+Sorry, but it's kinda more complicated, and I have yet to decide how to check whether two cards are the same.
+Either by cid, or by (nid, ord).
+And you need to merge fields in order to make a total note.

 ### Empty or delete the new tables
-You can destroy or deleted the new tables by clicking the button "delete the new tables" and "empty readable tables".
+You can destroy or deleted the new tables by clicking the button "Delete readable tables" and "Empty readable tables".
 While you keep the decks default configuration, deleting the tables is pretty useless.
 It only free spaces on your disk.
 You can use empty table to add contents using either another program or just a database editor.
 You can then port this content into anki using the action "rebuild".

 ### Database constraints
 The tables are created with constraints which should make sens if it